How to Ship Jewelry Safely: The Expert Guide (2026)

 FedEx International Priority: A strong alternative with good global coverage.

 ⚠️ Important for International Shipments: Always check the customs regulations of the destination country.
-Clearly declare the item (HS Code) to avoid seizure, but remember: be vague on the external label, but precise on the customs invoice.
+Clearly declare the item using the correct HS Code (usually 7113 for Jewelry) to avoid seizure, but remember: be vague on the external label, but precise on the customs invoice.

 4. Why Standard Carrier Insurance Isn't Enough